Understanding Data Protection Myths: A Guide for Data Protection Day

 Data Protection Day is the perfect opportunity to pause, reflect, and challenge some of the most common myths we still hear about data protection.
 Misunderstandings can lead to unnecessary fear, poor decisions, or even non‑compliance.

-Let’s clear things up 👇
+Let’s clear things up.

 Myth: “Getting consent is always required to use personal data”

-Organisations can lawfully use personal data without consent where another valid basis applies such as fulfilling a contract, meeting a legal obligation, or carrying out a legitimate interest as long as the processing is fair, lawful, and transparent.
+✅ Fact: Consent is only one lawful basis for processing personal data.
+Organisations can lawfully use personal data without consent where another valid basis applies.
+This includes fulfilling a contract, meeting a legal obligation, or carrying out a legitimate interest.
+The key is that the processing must be fair, lawful, and transparent.

 Myth: “Data protection law stops organisations from sharing personal data”

-Instead, it provides a framework to share personal data safely, lawfully, and responsibly, ensuring people’s rights are respected while allowing organisations to operate effectively.
+✅ Fact: Data protection law does not prevent data sharing.
+Instead, it provides a framework to share personal data safely, lawfully, and responsibly.
+This ensures that people’s rights are respected while allowing organisations to operate effectively.

 Myth: “Paper records are safer than digital ones”

-Paper files can be lost, left in vehicles, viewed by unauthorised people, or disposed of incorrectly.
-Security is about how data is handled not just the format it’s stored in.
+✅ Fact: Paper records can be just as risky.
+They can be lost, left in vehicles, viewed by unauthorised people, or disposed of incorrectly.
+Security is about how data is handled, not just the format it’s stored in.

 Myth: “It’s not a breach if no harm was done”